-Off-campus courses are offered by some colleges, including the program at Furman University leading to the Master of Business Administration degree through the College of Business and Behavioral Sciences and the courses taught at the University Center of Greenville.
+Off-campus courses are offered by some colleges, including the program at the Clemson at the Falls (CATF) campus in downtown Greenville, leading to the Master of Business Administration degree through the College of Business and Behavioral Sciences.
+Other courses are taught at the University Center of Greenville.
 These courses are taught by Clemson faculty and carry university credit.